Cabernet Sauvignon at Château Pichon Baron and Château Pichon Comtesse

 The biggest proportion of Merlot in the final blend makes it more approachable in its youth thanks to the rounder tannins.
 The harsher tannins of the Cabernet Sauvignon need more time to smooth.

 Pichon Baron and Pichon Comtesse are both great wine and age very well whatever their final blend is.
-They are made in different style but rank among 5 top wines of the Pauillac appellation just after Lafite, Latour and Mouton.
+They are made in different style but rank among the 5 top wines of the Pauillac appellation just after Lafite, Latour and Mouton.